vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/README.md

 **TIP**: To make the floor reflect items that are placed on it, as well as the walls surrounding the floor, choose the ```Floor``` in the Scene Setup of the Element 3D layer.
 Under the Edit tab, scroll down all the way until the **Reflect Mode** and choose ```Mirror Surface``` from the drop-down list.
 See Tips & Tricks.

-**NOTE**: Leave the "front" wall hidden for now, so we can see the inside of the room.
+**NOTE**: Leave the "Front Wall" hidden for now, so we can see the inside of the room.

 ### Cameras